Late Neolithic / Early Bronze Age Henge

 OS Maps - Landranger 122 (Skegness & Horncastle), Explorer 273 (Lincolnshire Wolds South)

-Looking at aerial photographs of the site shows what looks like the dried remains of a stream or river just to the east of the current course of the River Bain - was this the original course of the river?
-If so then the henge was closer to the Bain than it is now and this might strengthen the argument that this site was somehow linked to other sites that could be associated with the Bain such as Grim's Mound and Ludford Barrow further north.
+Looking at aerial photographs of the site (image below) shows what looks like the dried remains of a stream or river just to the east of the current course of the River Bain - was this the original course of the river?
+If so then the henge was closer to the Bain than it is now and this might strengthen the argument that this site was somehow ceremonially linked to other sites associated with the Bain such as the round barrows of Grim's Mound and Ludford further to the north.

 Google Earth image from 2005 showing the crop mark of the henge ditch.